alanbarboza/alanbarboza/README.md

-# 👋 Greetings from Alan,
+# 👋 Greetings,

-Software Architect with **15+ years of experience** building scalable applications and cloud-native solutions.
+I'm Alan Barboza, a Software Architect with **15+ years of experience** building scalable applications and cloud-native solutions.

 ### 🚀 Main Technologies